breatheco-de/exercise-postcard/.learn/exercises/12.1-body-content/README.md

 ## 💡 Hint:

 + Think about the layout for those tags.
 The inputs are going to be one on top of each other.
++ This incredible reading will show you everything you need to know about the `<input> tag` to successfully complete the exercise. https://www.w3schools.com/tags/tag_input.asp